ufs-community/ufs-mrweather-app/docs/UsersGuide/source/faq.rst

 A good way to see what ``case.submit`` will do, is to use the ``preview_run`` command, which will output the environment for your run along with the batch submit and mpirun commands.
-The following is example output for the UFS MR Weather App workflow:

 .. code-block:: console